On generic nefness of tangent sheaves: Preliminary

 \begin{proof} We have $\mu_{\alpha}(E/E_{r-1})=\mu_{\alpha,min}(E)<0$.
 Let $k$ be the smallest integer in $\{0,...,r-1\}$ such that $\mu_{\alpha}(E/E_{k})<0$.
 Since $\mu_{\alpha}(E)\geqslant 0$, we know that $k\geqslant 1$.
 We consider the following exact sequence By the definition of $k$, we have $\mu_{\alpha}(E/E_{k-1})\geqslant 0$.
 Thus $\mu_{\alpha}(E_k/E_{k-1})>0$. \end{proof}

-\section{Foliations and relative tangent sheaves}
+\subsection{Foliations and relative tangent sheaves}

 Let $X$ be a normal variety of dimension at least $2$ and let $T_X=(\Omega_X^1)^*$ be the reflexive tangent sheaf.
-A foliation $\cF$ on $X$ is a non-zero saturated subsheaf of $T_X$ which is closed under Lie brackets.
+A foliation $\cF$ on $X$ is a saturated subsheaf of $T_X$ which is closed under Lie brackets.
 The canonical class $K_{\cF}$ of $\cF$ is a Weil divisor such that where $\mathrm{det}\, \cF$ is the reflexive hull of the top wedge product of $\cF$.
-We say that $\cF$ has algebraic leaves if the dimension of the Zariski closure of a general leaf of $\cF$ is equal to the rank of $\cF$.
+We say that $\cF$ is algebraically integrable if the dimension of the Zariski closure of a general leaf of $\cF$ is equal to the rank of $\cF$.

-Typical examples of foliations are relative tangent sheaves as follows.
-Consider a rational dominant map $f:X\dashrightarrow Y$ between normal varieties.
-Assume that $\dim\, Y< \dim\, X$.
+Typical examples of foliations are relative tangent sheaves.
+We consider a rational dominant map $f \colon X\dashrightarrow Y$ between normal varieties.
 Let $V$ be the smooth locus of $Y$.
 Let $U$ be a non-empty smooth open subset of $X$ such that $f|_U$ is regular and $f(U)\subset V$.
-The relative tangent sheaf $T_{U/V}$ of $f|_U:U\to V$ is defined as the kernel of the natural morphism There is a unique saturated subsheaf $T_{X/Y}$ of the reflexive tangent sheaf $T_X$ such that $T_{X/Y}|_U=T_{U/V}$.
-We call $T_{X/Y}$ the relative tangent sheaf of $f:X\dashrightarrow Y$.
+The relative tangent sheaf $T_{U/V}$ of $f|_U \colon U\to V$ is defined as the kernel of the natural differential map There is a unique saturated subsheaf $T_{X/Y}$ of the reflexive tangent sheaf $T_X$ such that $T_{X/Y}|_U=T_{U/V}$.
+We call $T_{X/Y}$ the relative tangent sheaf of $f \colon X\dashrightarrow Y$.
 It is a foliation on $X$.
-We note that a foliation on $X$ has algebraic leaves if and only if it is induced by some rational dominant map as above (see \textit{e.g.} \cite[Lemma 3.2]{AD13}).
+We note that a foliation is algebraically integrable if and only if it is induced by some rational dominant map (see \textit{e.g.} \cite[Lemma 3.2]{AD13}).